microsoft/artifacts-credprovider/README.md

 [PowerShell helper script](helpers/installcredprovider.ps1)
 - To install netcore, run `installcredprovider.ps1`
-- To install both netfx and netcore, run `installcredprovider.ps1 -AddNetfx` (netfx needed for nuget.exe)
+- To install both netfx and netcore, run `installcredprovider.ps1 -AddNetfx`.
+The netfx version is needed for nuget.exe.

 ### Manual installation on Windows:

 1. Download the latest release of [Microsoft.NuGet.CredentialProvider.zip](https://github.com/Microsoft/artifacts-credprovider/releases)
 2. Unzip the file
-3. Copy the `netcore` (and optionally `netfx` for nuget.exe) directory from the extracted archive to `$env:UserProfile\.nuget\plugins`
+3. Copy the `netcore` (and `netfx` for nuget.exe) directory from the extracted archive to `$env:UserProfile\.nuget\plugins`

-Alternatively, you can install the credential provider in a location you prefer, and then set the environment variable NUGET_PLUGIN_PATHS to the .exe of the credential provider found in plugins\netfx\CredentialProvider.Microsoft\CredentialProvider.Microsoft.exe.
-For example, $env:NUGET_PLUGIN_PATHS="<my-alternative-location>\CredentialProvider.Microsoft.exe"
+Using the above is recommended, but as per [NuGet's plugin discovery](https://github.com/NuGet/Home/wiki/NuGet-Cross-Plat-Credential-Plugin#plugin-installation-and-discovery), alternatively you can install the credential provider in a location you prefer, and then set the environment variable NUGET_PLUGIN_PATHS to the .exe of the credential provider found in plugins\netfx\CredentialProvider.Microsoft\CredentialProvider.Microsoft.exe.
+For example, $env:NUGET_PLUGIN_PATHS='<my-alternative-location>\CredentialProvider.Microsoft.exe'.

 ### Installation on Linux and Mac